Special Art History Summer Session!

-An introduction to the history of painting, sculpture and architecture from the Old Stone Age through the ancient Mediterranean world to the end of the medieval period in Western Europe.
+An introduction to the history of painting, sculpture and architecture from the ancient Mediterranean world to the end of the medieval period in Western Europe.
 Considers issues including technique, style, iconography, patronage, historical context, and art theory.
 Required for majors in the history of art.

-* Both courses satisfy Tier-1 Writing Requirements, Aesthetics and Creative Arts, Global Perspectives, and Western Traditions
+* Courses satisfy Tier-1 Writing Requirements, Aesthetics and Creative Arts, Global Perspectives, and Western Traditions

 Did you know you can do an internship this summer that fulfills the Tier-2 Service Learning Requirement through the Art History department?
 Ask us how!